Giving Tuesday

 Trinity Stirling and Andrew Murphy, LSFP Monthly Donors

-A 2.5 acre regenerative farm feeding residents and visitors of Plumas County since 2019.
+A 2.5 acre ecological farm feeding residents and visitors of Plumas County since 2019.